DroidZeroCodes/Payroll_System/README.md

 ### Payslip
 **View Payslip**
-* To view your payslip, you can navigate to the `Payslip` section by clicking the `Payslip button`, then you would be able to see a payslip table showing your newest payslip.
+* To view your payslip, you can navigate to the `Payslip` section by clicking the `Payslip button`, then you will be able to see a payslip table showing your newest payslip.
   * You may also view payslips based on the period such as
-    * monthly,
+    * Monthly,
-    * weekly,
+    * Weekly,
-    * or semi-monthly.
+    * or Semi-Monthly.
   * You may also search for specific payslips (only for the current year) for specific months by using the dropdown menu at the top of the table.
-  * _Note_: Currently, the system does not support viewing history of payslips.
+  * _Note_: Currently, the system does not support viewing the history of payslips.

 **Save and Print Payslip**
 * You may save your payslip in a `PDF` format by clicking the `Save PDF` button.